Brazil's Banco Inter pops on StoneCo stake, Nasdaq plan - Up News Info

 Article content

-SAO PAULO — Banco Inter SA’s publicly traded units soared in early trading on Monday after payments company StoneCo Ltd said it would buy a stake of up to 4.99% in the Brazilian online bank, which separately announced plans for a Nasdaq listing.
+SAO PAULO — Banco Inter SA’s units soared on Monday after payments company StoneCo Ltd said it would buy a stake of up to 4.99% in the Brazilian online bank and the bank separately announced plans for a Nasdaq listing.

-Banco Inter units were up 16% in Sao Paulo, at 206.60 reais, its second largest daily rise in a year, according to Eikon data.
-The bank’s market capitalization reached 45.6 billion reais ($8.6 billion).
+Banco Inter units rose 23% in Sao Paulo, its second-largest daily rise in a year.
+BTG Pactual analyst Eduardo Rosman said in a note to clients the agreement with Stone “brings a very strong partner” for Inter and its future U.S. listing gives its controlling shareholders more firepower for M&A.

+Stone, which is backed by U.S. investors such as Berkshire Hathaway Inc, will have the right of first refusal in case Inter’s control changes, and a seat at the digital bank’s board.
+Rosman compared the Inter-Stone agreement with the partnership between Square Inc and CashApp.

 Brazilian payments company StoneCo said it planned to spend $471 million on new shares in Banco Inter, which is also backed by SoftBank Group Corp.